Peter McLoughlin out as Seahawks president and CEO in organizational restructuring

 “We are just moving forward,” he said.
 “People are in place with multi-year contracts.
 We are moving forward.”

-A press release from the Seahawks included this statement from McLoughlin: “Our time in Seattle has been an incredible experience for both me and my wife Kelly, including two consecutive trips to the Super Bowl.
+A news release from the Seahawks included this statement from McLoughlin: “Our time in Seattle has been an incredible experience for both me and my wife Kelly, including two consecutive trips to the Super Bowl.
 I’m proud of what the organization has accomplished both on and off the field over the last eight years.
 I would like to thank Paul Allen, Pete Carroll, John Schneider, the Seahawks coaches and staff, our corporate partners, all the players and the 12s.
 Go Hawks!”

 Arnold is a Tacoma native who earned his degree in sports management from Washington State University.
 He began his professional career as an intern with the Seahawks, where he became a ticket sales account executive in 1994 and was named Chief Operating Officer in 2013.

-The press release stated that as CEO of Vulcan Sports and Entertainment, McGowan will oversee business operations of all VSE sports franchises and facilities, which includes the Seattle Seahawks, Portland Trail Blazers, CenturyLink Field, WaMu Theater and Moda Center.
+The news release stated that as CEO of Vulcan Sports and Entertainment, McGowan will oversee business operations of all VSE sports franchises and facilities, which includes the Seattle Seahawks, Portland Trail Blazers, CenturyLink Field, WaMu Theater and Moda Center.
 He will retain his current responsibilities as President and CEO of the Trail Blazers and Rose Quarter.
-McGowan came to Portland in 2012 from AEG Sports in Los Angeles, where he managed business operations for the L.A.
-Kings (NHL) and the L.A.
-Galaxy (MLS) as Chief Operating Officer.
+McGowan came to Portland in 2012 from AEG Sports in Los Angeles, where he managed business operations for the Los Angeles Kings (NHL) and the Los Angeles Galaxy (MLS) as Chief Operating Officer.

 “Chris and Chuck have produced excellent results for their organizations for many years, and I know VSE and the Seahawks are in good hands under their leadership,” Allen said in a statement.